svenjacobs/sabdrop/README.md

 ### SABnzbd host

-This is the full address to a SABnzbd instance including the protocol and **optionally** the port.
+This is the full address of a SABnzbd instance including the protocol and **optionally** port.
 Some examples:

     http://localhost/sabnzbd
     http://localhost:8080/